forklifters/mobile-ios-sdk-releases/README.md

 }
 ```

-In cases of non standard window usage, for instance if your application uses multiple windows or does not initialize the keyWindow when the app launches, a keyWindow can be provided to Appcues with `Appcues.shared.setup(keyWindow:)`
+In cases of non standard window usage, for instance if your application uses multiple windows or does not initialize the keyWindow when the app launches, a keyWindow can be provided to Appcues with `Appcues.shared().setup(keyWindow:)`

 <i>Swift</i>
 ```swift